Create & Learn

 About APCSP - APCSP (AP Computer Science Principles) is one of the two computer science AP courses/exams offered by the College Board.
 APCSP covers a broad range of topics.
 It is "an introductory college-level computing course that introduces students to the breadth of the field of computer science.
 Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
 They incorporate abstraction into programs and use data to discover new knowledge.
 Students also explain how computing innovations and computing systems—including the internet—work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical."

-If you plan to take APCSP class, you should take both the Computer Science Principles - Core class as well as the companion Create Performance Task class designed specifically for preparing for the exam in May 2022.
+If you plan to take APCSP class, you should take both the Computer Science Principles - Core class as well as the companion Create Performance Task class.
+The latter is designed specifically for preparing for the exam which typically happen in May of each year.
+The best time to take Create Performance Task class is around Feb/March of the year, right before the May exam.

 Enroll